Battle of the Pusan Perimeter: Naktong Bulge

-About 7 mi north of the confluence of the Naktong and Nam Rivers, the Naktong curves westward opposite Yongsan in a wide semicircular loop.
+About 7 mi north of the confluence of the Naktong and Nam rivers, the Naktong curves westward opposite Yongsan in a wide semicircular loop.
 For most of this span, the Naktong river is around 1300 ft wide and 6 ft deep, allowing infantry to wade across with some difficulty, but preventing vehicles from crossing without assistance.
 This perimeter was manned by a network of observation posts on the high ground where forces from the 24th Infantry Division monitored the river area.
 Forces in reserve would counterattack any attempted crossings by KPA forces.
 The division was spread extremely thinly; already understrength, it presented a very weak line.

 North Korean crossing

 On the night of August 5–6, 800 KPA soldiers began wading across the river at the Ohang ferry site, 3.5 mi south of Pugong-ni and west of Yongsan, carrying light weapons and supplies over their heads or on rafts.
 A second force attempted to cross the river further north but met with resistance and fell back.
 On the morning of August 6, the KPA attacked in an attempt to penetrate the lines to Yongsan.
-This caught the Americans, who were expecting an attack from further north, by surprise and drove them back.
-Subsequently, the KPA were able to capture a large amount of American equipment.
+This caught the Americans, who were expecting an attack from further north, by surprise and drove them back, and the KPA captured a large amount of American equipment.
 The attack threatened to split the American lines and disrupt supply lines to the north.

 Despite American counterattacks, the KPA were able to continue pressing forward and take Cloverleaf Hill and Oblong-ni Ridge, critical terrain astride the main road in the bulge area.
 By August 10 the entire KPA 4th Division was across the river and beginning to move south, outflanking the American lines.
 The next day, scattered KPA elements attacked Yongsan.
 The KPA forces repeatedly attacked US lines at night, when American soldiers were resting and had greater difficulty resisting.

 North Korean defeat

 The 1st Marine Provisional Brigade, in conjunction with Task Force Hill, mounted a massive offensive on Cloverleaf Hill and Obong-ni on August 17.
-At first tenacious KPA defense halted the Marines' push.
-The KPA then mounted a counterattack following this in hopes of pushing the Marines back, but this failed disastrously.
+At first tenacious KPA defense halted the marines' push.
+The KPA then mounted a counterattack following this in hopes of pushing the marines back, but this failed disastrously.
 By nightfall on August 18, the KPA 4th Division had been nearly annihilated and Obong-ni and Cloverleaf Hill had been retaken by US forces.
 The next day, the remains of the 4th Division withdrew completely across the river.
 In their hasty retreat, they left a large number of artillery pieces and equipment behind which the Americans used.